This post may contain affiliate links. Learn what that means for me and for you.

-One of the simplest yet most effective tactics pickpockets use is distraction.
-A stranger starts a conversation with you; meanwhile his accomplice swipes your wallet.
-Someone comes up to you while you’re at a sidewalk cafe and shoves a newspaper or map in your face; while you’re distracted he snatches your cellphone off the table.
+One of the simplest yet most effective tactics pickpockets use is a distraction.
+A stranger starts a conversation with you; meanwhile, his accomplice swipes your wallet.
+Someone comes up to you while you’re at a sidewalk cafe and shoves a newspaper or map in your face, and while you’re momentarily distracted, he snatches your cellphone off the table.

-This one is extremely common in Paris, but I’ve seen it in Rome too.
-A group of women from a fake “charity” will surround you with clipboards asking you to sign a petition for your cause.
+This one is extremely common in Paris, but I’ve seen it happen in Rome too.
+A group of women from a fake “charity” will surround you with clipboards asking you to sign a petition for their cause.
 Then one of them will pickpocket you while you’re distracted.

 If you’re traveling with a lot of heavy luggage, watch out for this tactic.
 It happens the most in train and metro stations.
 The pickpocket will offer to “help” you carry your luggage up the stairs and will grab it before you can say a word.
 Meanwhile, his accomplice will pickpocket you.